sharmavins23/JishoLookup/README.md

 [Urban Dictionary](https://github.com/TheGreenPig/BetterDiscordPlugins/tree/8502d0e14c13d95c8ce330f1b3581beb43fb891c/UrbanDictionary)
 plugin, made by [TheGreenPig](https://github.com/TheGreenPig).

+## Current State of the Project

+**As of right now, the project is NOT in a working state.**

+Currently, I'm using the CORS-Anywhere API workaround to work around the XSS protections on the site.
+The API is poorly formed and overcomplicated to use, so this simplifies things a bit.

+However, it also means that I get rate-limited consistently.
+While the posted rate limit on this application was 200/hr (or so I read), I ended up hitting that limit FAR faster than I had any right to.
+A redo of this workaround should prove to be valuable.

+The project is also having issues with getting a response body that is illegitimate, but this might be moreso due to the previous error than anything else.

 # License TL;DR

 This project is distributed under the MIT license.
 This is a paraphrasing of a